 One of the key aspects of the program is that it is flexible.
 Students can choose to take one to four courses at a time.
 There is also the flexibility of increasing or decreasing one’s course load, depending on personal and professional circumstances.
-Students do not have to worry that they will be penalized if they decide not to take a course when it is offered.
+Students do not incur a penalty if they decide not to take a course when offered.

-All of these attributes have contributed to the Ferris MSN program being ranked as the number one online graduate program by U.S. News and World Report this year.
+All of these attributes have contributed to the Ferris MSN program consistently being highly ranked as an online graduate program by U.S. News and World Report.
 We are proud of this distinction as it recognizes the value of this graduate degree program.

 Please view additional information about our MSN program on this website.
-If you would like to discuss our program more directly, please feel free to contact me via email at email@example.com with your questions.
-Thank you for your interest in our quality MSN program and I look forward to hearing from you in the future.
+If you would like to discuss the program more directly, please feel free to contact me via email at email@example.com with questions.
+Thank you for your interest in the MSN program and I look forward to hearing from you!

 MSN Program Coordinator